Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 Introduction.
 Taking drones seriously

-The role drones are taking centre stage in many organisations, whether they be corporates or national security agencies.
+Currently drones are taking centre stage in many organisations, in both corporates or national security agencies.
 Gone are the days of them being hobbyist toys bought by/for technology geeks.
-These technology investments are now landing on the desks of senior corporate executives and require the same level of business review as other major technology investments.
+These technology investments are now landing on the desks of senior corporate executives who take buying the best drones seriously and require the same level of business review as other major technology investments.
 This article discusses some of the business best practices that apply.

 “We have seen a significant increase of buyers moving from single drones purchases for piloting/prototyping purposes to fleet purchases as drone technologies are being adopted for mainstream integration into business processes.”AIRBORNE DRONES

 Firstly.
 A positive sign of the growing maturity of the Drone Market is the amount of interest currently being expressed in the how to go about adopting drone technologies.
-To this end a number of leading industry players have published articles on how to develop a business case for the adoption of drones.
+To this end one can find a number of articles have been published on how to develop a business case for the adoption of drones.

 Secondly.
 The reasons why purchasers acquire drones have also changed.
 Customer questions have moved from asking: